 MAJOR STIMULUS FUNDING

 ICO in partnership with Christian Centre Church received a major Crime Prevention Grant.
 This funding allowed ICO to create its first homework club.
-Prior to the grant, programs operated in an informal, drop-in approach, but the grant allowed program staff to be hired and a structured after-school program to be organized.
+Prior to the grant, programs operated with an informal, drop-in approach, but the grant allowed program staff to be hired and a structured after-school program to be organized.

-Further Funding allowed expansion
+Further funding allowed expansion

 Funding from the provincial government stewarded by the African Canadian Christian Network (ACCN) and Canada’s Summer Jobs Initiative allowed ICO to: